cedanl/lta-hhs-fairnessawareness/docs/README.md

 - Quarto version 1.6.39 or higher -
   <a href="https://quarto.org/docs/get-started/"
   target="_blank">Quarto</a> <sup>🔗</sup>.
-Since we use the latest Quarto functionalities, you will need at least this version.
+Since we use the latest Quarto functionalities for brands, you will need at least this version.
+If you get any notifications on issues with `$brand` variables, check your Quarto installation.

 **Github, GitHub Desktop**